 - Know that you and your family are in my thoughts and prayers.

 - I have such fond memories of your aunt.
-She will be missed by many.
+She will be missed by everyone who knew her.

 - When you're ready to talk, please feel free to call me.
 I'm a good listener.